 The USACE and the South Florida Water Management District (District) will monitor the implementation of the IOP under the terms and conditions of the C-111 Project Cooperation Agreement executed in 1995.
-As local sponsor, the District will operate and maintain the project facilities.
-The USACE and District are in the process of jointly developing a monitoring plan to be submitted to FDEP that, when implemented, will assess the hydrologic, environmental, and surface and ground water quality changes that may occur as a result of the IOP.
+As local sponsor, the District will eventually operate and maintain the project facilities.
+The USACE has implemented a monitoring plan that was approved by FDEP that assesses the hydrologic, environmental, and surface and ground water quality changes that may occur as a result of the IOP.

 The monitoring plan treats the detention areas as a single project with five cells, three inflows and a single outflow to ENP.
 Only Emergency Overflows EO2 and EO4 would discharge into ENP if utilized.
 Discharges from Emergency Overflows EO1 and EO3 would discharge onto District property and eventually flow into the L31N Canal.
 The majority of the water pumped into the detention cells, as well as rainfall, is expected to seep into the Biscayne Aquifer directly below the project site and provide a hydrologic "curtain" to reduce ground water seepage in an easterly direction from ENP.
-Until FDEP issues an operating permit to the District and the monitoring plan is approved, the District will continue to report data from S332D and S174 to determine compliance with the Consent Decree requirements as described in the following section.
+Until FDEP issues an operating permit to the District and approves the District's monitoring plan, the District will continue to report data from S332D and S174 to determine compliance with the Consent Decree requirements as described in the following section.